scottgriv/scottgriv/README.md

 I'm a Software Engineer who is always learning new languages, frameworks, and technologies to solve problems creatively.

-- I enjoy exploring various disciplines to find innovative solutions for my projects.
+* I enjoy exploring various disciplines to find innovative solutions for my projects.
-- I'm passionate about clean code, architecture, and UX/UI; I handle all my own design work, blending technology with art.
+* I'm passionate about clean code, architecture, and UX/UI.
+I handle all my own design work, blending technology with art.
+I also have extensive experience in full-stack development, seamlessly integrating frontend and backend technologies.
-- I actively contribute to the open source community here on GitHub, assist developers on Stack Overflow, and write about technology around the web.
+* I actively contribute to the open source community here on GitHub, assist developers on [Stack Overflow](https://stackoverflow.com/users/3092847), and write about technology around the web.
-- For more information, visit my [Portfolio](https://scottgrivner.dev) and [Business](https://nightowllabs.io) websites.
+* For more information, visit my [Portfolio](https://scottgrivner.dev) and [Business](https://nightowllabs.io) websites.

 <hr>
 <h2 align="center"><b>Check out my projects!</b></h2>